lemoinem/lemoinem.github.com/_posts/2017-04-23-REST-authentication-API-for-Web-App.md

 provided in the [hydra:entrypoint](http://www.w3.org/ns/hydra/core#entrypoint).
 This is to ensure API discoverability in the case where the Web App has been hiding its authenticated API.

-The POST operation on the token resources MUST supports inputs to achieve the following features.
+The POST operations on the token resources MUST supports inputs to achieve the following features.
 Each input SHOULD be tagged (in the API documentations) with the appropriate value for the [wrds:describedBy](http://www.iana.org/assignments/relation/describedby) property.
 These inputs MAY be specified as query-string parameters.